hackabit19/HackJob/golfie2d/Readme.md

-This is the 2d implementation of the Golfie game.
+This is the 2d implementation of the GOLFIE.